mautic/mautic-community-handbook/pages/13.contributing/02.developer/01.Code/02.Pull requests/docs.md

 Sometimes, a PR needs a migration.
 A simple example is when a country's regions are updated.
 Let's say a region contains a typo, `Colmbra` should be `Coimbra`.
 What if the Mautic instance already has values in the database with the old value (`Colmbra` in this case)?
 That's where migrations come in handy. **Every time a user updates their Mautic instance, migrations run automatically.**

-!
-You can skip this step if you believe you don't need migrations in your PR.
+>>>  You can skip this step if you believe you don't need migrations in your PR.

-An example migration scenario + code can be found [here](example-migration).
+An example migration scenario + code can be found [here][example-migration].

 In order to create a migration, you can follow these steps: